stefanstrub/LDC-GB/data_generation/doc/docs/reference.md

 # References

-The LDCPipeline and LDC software projects aim at addressing the needs of LISA in phase A regarding simulation and data analysis pipelines.
+The LDC software project aim at addressing the needs of LISA in phase A regarding simulation and data analysis pipelines.

 Those needs have been indentified in several contexts: